What Is An SSRI Drug (Antidepressant)?

 Depression chemicals

-Neurotransmitters work by helping to send messages to neurons within the brain, causing a reaction within the body.
+Neurotransmitters work by sending messages to neurons within the brain, causing a reaction within the body.
 While there are many different neurotransmitters, serotonin and dopamine have been commonly linked to depression.
 When there aren't enough neurotransmitter chemicals, it can create breaks in the messages passed between neurons, so the brain doesn't always have the right response.

 Depression is often referred to as a chemical imbalance in the brain.
 However, researchers now believe it’s more complex than a simple deficit of a chemical.
 Scientists are still trying to understand exactly how the interactions of chemicals create symptoms.

-Researchers do know that the brain produces both inhibitory and excitatory neurotransmitters, and serotonin is one of those inhibitory chemicals and is the primary one that SSRI drugs focus on.
+Researchers know that the brain produces both inhibitory and excitatory neurotransmitters, and serotonin is one of those inhibitory chemicals and the primary target of SSRI drugs.

 What is an SSRI?